 How ZeroWater filters are different

 Zero Water claims to be the only brand that removes 99.6% of all dissolved solids in tap water which is the equivalent of purified bottled water.
 Brita filters, in comparison, leave over half of those solids behind.
 That’s because ZeroWater uses 5 stages of filtration while the other standard water filters such as Brita only use 2 stages.

 So if you want to drink cleaner water and reduce the number of plastic water bottles you buy, then Zero Water is definitely the way to go.

 Zero Water filter review

-I’ve been using Zero Water filter jug for quite a few months and now I am well familiar with the product, its pros and cons.
+I’ve been using the Zero Water filter jug for quite a few months and now I am well familiar with the product, and its pros and cons.

 The exact Zero Water product I’ve been using is the ZeroWater 12 Cup Pitcher which can hold 2.8 litres of water.
 This is a rather large jug which does not fit in UK fridge doors.
 I think this jug would suit a family but I also found it great although we’ve been using it only between two people.

 If you want a water filter jug that would fit in your fridge doors, then you should go for ZeroWater 7 Cup which is a jug that’s been featured on Phillip Schofield’s “How to Spend it Well at Christmas”.
 ZeroWater 6 Cup pitcher is also great for your fridge but it’s smaller so better suited for 1 or 2 people.